 A. Casino: Ensures that an advisory board can be continuous for as long as the community wants it.

-F. Glocker: Highlight the importance of setting rules for governance in the form of a written document - it doesn’t have to be a legal document - just something in writing.
+F. Glöckler: Highlight the importance of setting rules for governance in the form of a written document - it doesn’t have to be a legal document - just something in writing.
 Examples of rules could include: how often we have meetings, processes of discussion and decision making.

 Members support such a document of rules which should Not be an MOU.